Everyone is SO DONE with 2020.

 As President of Kanab Area Vacation Rental Owners Association, I was so gratified to hear our county tourism director say recently at a chamber meeting that “Vacation Home Rentals really redeemed our county budget this year”.

-Thank you so much to the guests who came to Kanab to have a “get-a-way”!
+Thank you so much to the guests who came to Kanab to have their much-needed “get-a-way”!

 We are grateful for the improvements we have made to our processes that protect you and me even better, from booking policies to sanitizing.

 We are grateful for new opportunities geared to our “working” guests.